-We believe that pricing should not be a barrier to accessing treatment and are committed to pricing our medicines responsibly.
+We believe that pricing should not be a barrier to accessing treatment and we are committed to pricing our medicines responsibly.
 We set our drug prices with global pricing in mind and in the U.S., we use our best efforts to help make it possible that no patient foregoes treatment for financial reasons.
-In 2022, our U.S. price increases remained aligned with the Consumer Price Index for all of our commercially available products.
+In 2023, we continued to align U.S. price increases consistent with the Consumer Price Index for the commercial products where we lead promotion activities.

-We believe policy and regulation are critical to the cost-effective and timely development and commercialization of treatments individuals living with rare diseases.
-Our Global Policy Committee determines priority policy areas for our engagement and advocacy.
-The goal of the committee is to educate and inspire key decision makers in the field of rare disease with the aim of enabling all people living with a rare disease to receive an accurate diagnosis, quality care and available therapy as quickly as possible.
+We believe policy and regulation are critical to the cost-effective and timely development and commercialization of treatments for individuals living with rare diseases.
+Our Global Policy Committee identifies priority areas for our engagement and advocacy, aiming to educate, inspire and influence key decision-makers in the rare disease field.
+The committee's objective is to enable all individuals with a rare disease to receive an accurate diagnosis, quality care and access to available therapy as quickly as possible.

-We are a founding member of the Rare Disease Company Coalition (RDCC), a coalition of 21 companies that educates policymakers on the distinct considerations of life science companies operating in the rare disease space and focuses on three priorities: supporting robust development and innovation, ensuring accessibility, and enabling earlier diagnosis.
+We are a founding member of the Rare Disease Company Coalition (RDCC), a coalition of 23 companies that educates policymakers on the distinct considerations of life science companies operating in the rare disease space and focuses on three priorities: supporting robust development and innovation, promoting accessibility, and enabling earlier diagnosis.